alipzsh/knowledge-base/SQLi UNION.md

 EX:

-`SELECT a, b FROM table1 UNION SELECT c, d FROM table2`
+1. `SELECT a, b FROM table1 UNION SELECT c, d FROM table2`

 returns a single result set with two columns, containing a,b,c,d columns.

   * every individual query must return the same number of columns.
   * data types in each column must be compatible between the individual queries.

+2.

+source: `SELECT username FROM users WHERE username LIKE "{input}"`
+payload: `' UNION SELECT password FROM users WHERE username='admin`

 EXAMINE:

 ## find returned column count

 use `ORDER BY` or `UNION SELECT NULL --`. [[SQLi UNION Column Count| details]]